 Similar to Pseudoplatystoma

-The specimen pictured here was taken in The
+The specimen pictured above was taken at The Port

-There has been a small influx to the hobby of a crossed version
+a small influx to the hobby of a crossed version of

-the food market in South America but some found there way into the
+in South America but some found there way into the

 aquatic hobby.
 There are also hybrids between the

 a few other large Pimelodid crosses along the way.

 My view is that these large fish have an imposing

 hemioliopterus or Phractocephalus hemioliopterus

 x Merodontotus tigrinus.